-Shots fired at YouTube offices in California, casualties reported

-It was not immediately clear if a suspect had been taken into custody.
-Officers at the scene warned people near the campus to stay back, saying it was still possible someone could shoot through the windows.

-Employees who evacuated the YouTube office and nearby buildings huddled under trees in parking lots.
+Shooting at YouTube in California wounds at least 3, female suspect dead

+“We did locate a victim with what we believe to be a self-inflicted gunshot wound.
+It’s a female,” San Bruno Police Chief Ed Barberini said at a news conference, describing the person police believe was the shooter.
+One of the victims, a 36-year-old man, was listed in critical condition at San Francisco General Hospital.
+A 32-year-old woman was listed in serious condition and a 27-year-old woman in fair condition.
+Authorities did not release names of any of the victims.

-A YouTube product manager, Todd Sherman, described on his Twitter feed hearing people running, first thinking it was an earthquake before he was told that a person had a gun.
+A YouTube product manager, Todd Sherman, described on Twitter hearing people running, first thinking it was an earthquake before he was told that a person had a gun.

 “At that point every new person I saw was a potential shooter.
 Someone else said that the person shot out the back doors and then shot themselves,” Sherman said on Twitter.